dubersfeld/MoviesWebCriteria/README.md

 This is a demonstration project on Spring development.
-It involves:
+It requires:

-MySQL as a database with Spring Criteria support Eclipse Mars with Maven plugin Tomcat 8 as a container
+MySQL as a database server
+A recent version of Maven

-moviesDBBasic.sql was used to generate the MySql database used in this project.
+moviesDBBasic.sql was used to generate and populate the MySQL database used in this project.

-This project can run on Tomcat 8 from Eclipse or on Tomcat 8 standalone from a .war file.
-It requires Java 8 Runtime Environment.

-This is the third version of this project.
-More stuff is coming soon with a version that uses JPA Spring support.

 For the basic JDBC version of this project see the repository: